sharpsalt/sharpsalt/README.md

 # 💫 About Me:
-## I like computers,backend,system programming, and Computer Vision mostly.
+I like computers, backend, system programming, and computer vision mostly.